Baby monitor mistakes most parents make

 Buying a baby monitor with a wi-fi connection?
 Check the reception in your nursery.
 Otherwise a bad connection could mean your baby monitor doesn’t work as it should, leaving you more anxious than if you didn’t have one.

 5) Checking the baby monitor’s battery life and remembering to charge it

 Baby monitor battery life is particularly important if you don't have a plug near to where you place the baby monitor.
 Otherwise you could end up like one of the parents we interviewed: frantically trying to charge your baby monitor, while tackling feeding and crying when their baby awoke.

 Best Buy baby monitors – discover the baby monitors that won't cut out.

 Not a Which? member?
-Sign up for a £1 Which? trial to access these and our thousands of other independent reviews.
+Join Which? to access these and our thousands of other independent reviews.